What is Financial Aid?

 Cost of Attendance (COA): Sometimes referred to as your Budget.
 The COA includes tuition and fees, food and housing, books and supplies (including course materials and equipment), miscellaneous expenses, and transportation.

 CSS Profile: Used to determine eligibility for need-based institutional financial aid and allows families to provide a more complete picture of their financial circumstances than the Free Application for Federal Student Aid (FAFSA) may provide alone.
-The CSS Profile is optional, but recommended.
+Submit a CSS Profile to get a financial aid estimate.
+There is a fee for the CSS Profile, but a fee waiver is available for families meeting criteria.

 Direct Data Exchange (DDX): Previously known as IRS Data Retrieval; this tool imports tax data directly from the IRS to your FAFSA.